 The slope of a total revenue curve is particularly important.
 It equals the change in the vertical axis (total revenue) divided by the change in the horizontal axis (quantity) between any two points.
 The slope measures the rate at which total revenue increases as output increases.
 We can think of it as the increase in total revenue associated with a 1-unit increase in output.
-The increase in total revenue from a 1-unit increase in quantity is marginal revenue.
+The increase in total revenue from a 1-unit increase in quantity is marginal revenue4.
 Thus marginal revenue (MR) equals the slope of the total revenue curve.

 How much additional revenue does a radish producer gain from selling one more pound of radishes?
 The answer, of course, is the market price for 1 pound.
 Marginal revenue equals the market price.
 Because the market price is not affected by the output choice of a single firm, the marginal revenue the firm gains by producing one more unit is always the market price.
 The marginal revenue curve shows the relationship between marginal revenue and the quantity a firm produces.
-For a perfectly competitive firm, the marginal revenue curve is a horizontal line at the market price.
+For a perfectly competitive firm, the marginal revenue curve is a horizontal line at the

+The increase in total revenue from a one-unit increase in quantity. market price.
 If the market price of a pound of radishes is \$0.40, then the marginal revenue is \$0.40.
-Marginal revenue curves for prices of \$0.20, \$0.40, and \$0.60 are given in Panel (b) of Figure 9.4 "Total Revenue, Marginal Revenue, and Average Revenue".
+Marginal revenue curves for prices of \$0.20, \$0.40, and \$0.60 are given in Panel (b) of Figure 9.2 "Total Revenue, Marginal Revenue, and Average Revenue".
 In perfect competition, a firm's marginal revenue curve is a horizontal line at the market price.